 “Destroyed?”
 Charlie squinted, which shifted his eye-patch.
 “The whole thing?
 The cosmic horror that ate the universe?”

 “I set my sights high,” said Lucille.
-“Tell me: Akayama gave her life to transmit a virus into a Hurricane Planet.
+“Tell me: Akayama died transmitting a virus to a Hurricane Planet.
 Did it work?
 Did you check?”

 “Yes, Commander.”
-Daisuke bowed in his wheelchair.
-“Before we leave, I request that you speak with Eisu and Feito, the pilots of ZAR and ZAO.
-I have nothing but respect for the young commanders, but I happened to catch them smoking a cockroach after training yesterday.
-They’re three years underage.”
+Daisuke bowed his head.
+“I request you speak with Eisu and Feito, the pilots of ZAR and ZAO.
+I respect the young commanders, but I saw them smoking a cockroach after training yesterday.
+They’re two years underage.”

-“I’ll deal with it.
-Send them up.”
-As soon as the lieutenants left in an elevator, Lucille retrieved her breakfast from underneath the table; she’d nicked a plastic-wrapped sandwich from the mess-hall.
-Now she unwrapped it and watched all her robot pilots finish breakfast.
+“Send them up.”
+As soon as Charlie and Daisuke left in an elevator, Lucille retrieved her breakfast from under the table; she’d nicked a plastic-wrapped sandwich from the mess-hall.
+She unwrapped it and watched her robot pilots finish breakfast below her balcony.
 She ate ravenously.
 Such was the life of a Lunar Commander: no time to linger over food.

 “At ease.
 Please, sit.”
-As the twins sat across from her with military poise, Lucille leaned back in her chair and put her feet on the table.
-She ate the tomato slice and wiped some seeds from the side of her mouth.
-“Friends, I don’t want you to treat me any differently now that I hold the highest military rank possible.
-Understand?”
+The twins sat with military poise.
+Lucille reclined in her chair and put her feet on the table.
+She ate the tomato slice and wiped seeds from her cheek.
+“I don’t want you to treat me any differently now that I hold the highest military position possible, understand?”

 Eisu held his breath.
 “They’re doing well, Commander.”